 That’s where we come in.

 Reviews can be a pain to divine purchasing decisions from, and trial and error is as expensive as it is tedious.
-That’s why we show our work, and offer up as much proof as we can muster.
+That’s why we show our work, use the latest equipment, and offer up as much proof as we can muster—whether that’s via experience or data.
 That way, you don’t need to take our word on anything: you can see things for yourself.
 Additionally, you can check out our consumer education pieces that help you learn what really matters, and what doesn’t.